Abbott Elementary: Casting

 In March 2021, Tyler James Williams, Janelle James, Lisa Ann Walter, Chris Perfetti, and Sheryl Lee Ralph were announced to star in the series alongside Brunson.
 In November of the same year, William Stanford Davis was confirmed to recur as Mr. Johnson, the janitor.
-Brunson portrays Janine Teagues, the optimistic second-grade teacher who leads the series and its ensemble.
-Williams portrays Gregory Eddie, a substitute first-grade teacher who harbors a crush on Janine.
-James portrays Ava Coleman, the school's inept principal.
-Walter portrays Melissa Schemmenti, a second-grade teacher alongside Janine.
-Perfetti portrays Jacob Hill, an awkward history teacher, and Ralph portrays Barbara Howard, an old-school kindergarten teacher whom Janine looks up to.

 In an interview with Insider, Brunson revealed that her character of Janine Teagues was originally planned to be just a side character in the series, as a staff member of Abbott.
 During the initial visions of the series, Barbara Howard was meant to be the "driving force" of the series.

 And then [Warner Bros] said, 'You're crazy if you think we are buying the show without you in it, and I was like, 'Oh, okay.
 That's fair.'
 So, I had to put myself in it.

 In July 2022, just months prior to the series returning for its second season, it was announced that Davis would be promoted to series regular for the season.
 Additionally, a week before the season premiere it was announced via The Wrap that the season would see the introduction of various recurring guest stars, including Lauren Weedman as Kristen Marie, Leslie Odom Jr. as Draemond Winding and Keyla Monterroso Mejia as Ashley Garcia, all of whom appeared within the first eight episodes of the season.

 The second season also featured a cameo from Philadelphia Flyers mascot Gritty in the premiere episode, which garnered a large amount of online attention.
 When asked by the National Hockey League, executive producer Patrick Schumacker stated that Gritty's appearance in the series was "a long time coming."
 He revealed that Gritty was originally due to appear in one of the early episodes of the first season, but scheduling conflicts delayed the cameo.